-An activity listed in Part 2 of Schedule 1 to the EP Regulations which will form part of an EP "Activity" installation or be a mobile plant "The EPR / EP Means the Environmental Permitting (England and Wales) Regulations 2016 S.I.
-2016 No.1154 (as Regulation" amended) and words and expressions defined in the EPR shall have the same meanings when used in this Permit save to the extent they are explicitly defined in this Permit.
-"Change in In relation to an installation or mobile plant, a change in its nature or functioning or an extension Operation" which may have consequences for the environment.
-A notice served by a local authority to enforce compliance with the permit conditions or require "Enforcement notice" remediation of any harm following a breach of any condition.
-"Installation" A stationary technical unit where one or more activities listed in Part 2 of Schedule 1 to the EP Regulations are carried out and any other location on the same site where any other directlyassociated activities are carried out. and any activities that are technically linked.
+"The EPR / EP Regulation"

+Means the Environmental Permitting (England and Wales) Regulations 2016 S.I.
+2016 No.1154 (as amended) and words and expressions defined in the EPR shall have the same meanings when used in this Permit save to the extent they are explicitly defined in this Permit.

+"Change in Operation"

+In relation to an installation or mobile plant, a change in its nature or functioning or an extension which may have consequences for the environment.

+"Enforcement A notice served by a local authority to enforce compliance with the permit conditions or require remediation of any harm following a breach of any condition.

+remediation of any harm following a breach of any condition.

+A stationary technical unit where one or more activities listed in Part 2 of Schedule 1 to the EP Regulations are carried out and any other location on the same site where any other directly-

+Regulations are carried out and any other location on the same site where any other directly-associated activities are carried out. and any activities that are technically linked.
 The terms 'regulated facility' and 'installation' are, in effect, interchangeable for A(2) and B activities.

+An activity listed in Part 2 of Schedule 1 to the EP Regulations which will form part of an EP

+"Operator"

+The person who has control over the operation of the installation/regulated facility (EP Regulation

+"Activity"

+"Installation"

+"Permit"

-The person who has control over the operation of the installation/regulated facility (EP Regulation "Operator" A permit granted under EP Regulation 13 by a local authority allowing the operation of an "Permit" installation subject to certain conditions.
-"Pollution" Any emission as a result of human activity which may be harmful to human health or the quality of the environment, cause offence to any human senses, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment (EP Regulation 2(1)).
-A notice served by the Regulator under EP regulation 22 revoking all or part of a permit.
-"Revocation notice" "Permitted Means the activities and the limits to those activities described in this Permit.
-Installation" "Monitoring" Includes the taking and analysis of samples, instrumental measurements (periodic and continual), calibrations, examinations, tests and surveys.
+A permit granted under EP Regulation 13 by a local authority allowing the operation of an installation subject to certain conditions.

+"Pollution" Any emission as a result of human activity which may be harmful to human health or the quality of the environment, cause offence to any human senses, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment (EP Regulation

+"Revocation notice" A notice served by the Regulator under EP regulation 22 revoking all or part of a permit.

+"Permitted Means the activities and the limits to those activities described in this Permit.

+Installation"

+"Monitoring" Includes the taking and analysis of samples, instrumental measurements (periodic and continual), calibrations, examinations, tests and surveys.

 "MCERTS" Means the Environment Agency's Monitoring Certification Scheme.

 "Fugitive Emission" Means an emission to air or water (including sewer) from the Permitted installation that is not controlled by an emission limit imposed by a condition of this Permit.

-"Regulator" Means any officer of Eastbourne Borough Council who is authorised under Section 108(1) of the Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any power
+"Regulator" Means any officer of Eastbourne Borough Council who is authorised under Section 108(1) of the specified in Section 108(1) of that Act.

+Environment Act 1995 to exercise, in accordance with the terms of any such authorisation, any power where that is not practical, generally to reduce emissions and the impact on the environment as a whole.